What to Do If Your Visa Renewal Is Rejected in Japan (2026 Guide)

 Admin avatarBy Admin

-Having a visa renewal rejected in Japan can be stressful and confusing, especially if your life, job, and family are based here.
-While visa denials are not extremely common, they do happen—and a rejection does not automatically mean you must leave Japan immediately.
+Having a work visa or spouse visa renewal rejected in Japan can be stressful, especially if your job, family, or life is based here.
+While denials are not extremely common, they do happen.
+The good news: a rejection does not automatically mean you must leave Japan immediately.

-This guide explains why visa renewals are rejected, what your legal status is after rejection, and what practical steps you should take next to protect your right to stay in Japan.
+This guide explains why visa renewals are rejected, your legal status after rejection, and the practical steps to protect your right to stay.

 1. What Does a Visa Renewal Rejection Mean?

-• A rejection does not cancel your stay immediately
+• Rejection does not cancel your stay immediately

-• You usually receive a designated departure period
+• You are usually granted a designated departure period (typically 30 days)

 2. Common Reasons for Visa Renewal Rejection